CodecoolGlobal/test-automation-webshop-in-beta-general-arvamartin/StatusReport.md

 ## Achievements/Completed Work:

-* Executed 14 test cases across Firefox, Chrome, and Edge, with all tests passing except for the Checkout issue.
+* Executed 18 test cases across Firefox, Chrome, and Edge, with all tests passing except for the Checkout issues.
-* No other bugs were found during testing.
 * Verified cross-browser compatibility and stability.

 ## In Progress: